-The animals standing high on their ‘pedestals’ become monumental, glorious; it is as if these creatures are rescued and given a new identity, another lease of life.
-Standing high, facing the viewer with splendor, they become life itself; and the layers of thick, impenetrable black paint, this absolute monochrome, which usually evokes death, remains there as a reminder of a previous sore existence.
+The animals standing high on their ‘pedestals’ became monumental, as though these rescued creatures were granted a new identity.
+Standing high and facing the viewer, they represented life itself, and the layers of thick, impenetrable black paint, this absolute monochrome which usually evokes death, served as a reminder of a previous sore existence.

-We are also delighted to present a selection of Franko B Black Paintings.
+We were also delighted to present a selection of Franko B Black Paintings in this exhibition.